pantherman594/ps9-pantherman594/README.md

 * When you are writing the code for `getKeys()` to return an ArrayList of ordered keys, consult the class notes on tree traversal to remember how to traverse the tree in the correct order to return an ordered list.

-*There are many implementations of the tree map data structure on the web.
-You must implement your tree map as I have described above.
-If you copy and paste existing code, you will not be meeting the specifications decsribed here.*
+*There are many implementations of the tree map data structure on the web, including one provided by the textbook.
+You must implement your tree map as I have described above using the skeleton code I have provided.*

 ### Part 3: Testing your data structures